Economy of Mexico: History

-In the period of 1981–1982 the international panorama changed abruptly: oil prices plunged and interest rates rose.
-In 1982, López Portillo, just before ending his administration, suspended payments of foreign debt, devalued the peso and nationalized the banking system, along with many other industries that were severely affected by the crisis, among them the steel industry.
-While import substitution had contributed to Mexican industrialization, by the 1980s protracted protection of Mexican companies had led to an uncompetitive industrial sector with low productivity gains.
+From 1981 to 1982 the international panorama changed abruptly: oil prices plunged and interest rates rose.
+In 1982, López Portillo, just before ending his administration, suspended payments of foreign debt, devalued the peso, and nationalized the banking system, along with many other industries that were severely affected by the crisis, among them the steel industry.
+While import substitution had contributed to Mexican industrialization, by the 1980, thes protracted protection of Mexican companies had led to an uncompetitive industrial sector with low productivity gains.

-President Miguel de la Madrid (1982–88) was the first of a series of presidents that implemented neoliberal policies.
-After the crisis of 1982, lenders were unwilling to return to Mexico and, in order to keep the current account in balance, the government resorted to currency devaluations, which sparked unprecedented inflation, reaching an annual record of 139.7% in 1987.
+President Miguel de la Madrid (1982–88) was the first of a series of presidents who implemented neoliberal policies.
+After the crisis of 1982, lenders were unwilling to return to Mexico, and in order to keep the current account in balance, the government resorted to currency devaluations, which sparked unprecedented inflation, reaching an annual record of 139.7% in 1987.

 One of the first steps toward trade liberalization was Mexico's signature of the General Agreement on Tariffs and Trade (GATT) in 1986 under President de la Madrid.
-During the administration of Carlos Salinas de Gortari (1988–94) many state-owned companies were privatized.
+During the administration of Carlos Salinas de Gortari (1988–94), many state-owned companies were privatized.
 The telephone company Telmex, a government monopoly, became a private monopoly, sold to Carlos Slim.
 Also not opened to private investors were the government oil company Pemex or the energy sector.
-Furthermore, the banking system that had been nationalized in the waning hours of the López Portillo administration in 1982 were privatized, but with the exclusion of foreign banks.
+Furthermore, the banking system that had been nationalized in the waning hours of the López Portillo administration in 1982 was privatized, but with the exclusion of foreign banks.
 Salinas pushed for Mexico's inclusion in the North American Free Trade Agreement, expanding it from a U.S.-Canada agreement.
-The expanded NAFTA was signed in 1992, after the signature of two additional supplements on environments and labor standards, it came into effect on January 1, 1994.
+The expanded NAFTA was signed in 1992, after the signature of two additional supplements on environments and labor standards.
+It came into effect on January 1, 1994.

-Salinas also introduced strict price controls and negotiated smaller minimum wage increments with the labor union movement under the aging Fidel Velázquez with the aim of curbing inflation.
-While his strategy was successful in reducing inflation, growth averaged only 2.8 percent a year.
+Salinas also introduced strict price controls and negotiated smaller minimum wage increments with the labor union movement under the aging Fidel Velázquez to curb inflation.
+While his strategy successfully reduced inflation, growth averaged only 2.8 percent a year.
 By fixing the exchange rate, the peso became rapidly overvalued while consumer spending increased, causing the current account deficit to reach 7% of GDP in 1994.
-The deficit was financed through tesobonos a type of public debt instrument that reassured payment in dollars.
+The deficit was financed through tesobonos, a public debt instrument that reassured payment in dollars.